return42/sphkerneldoc/linux_src_doc/drivers/mmc/host/dw_mmc_h.rst

     Record of current ios timing.

 use_dma
-    Whether DMA channel is initialized or not.
+    Which DMA channel is in use for the current transfer, zero denotes PIO mode.

 using_dma
     Whether DMA is in use for the current transfer.